 Wang Yangming — Great Philosopher of Neo Confucianism, Founder of School of Mind, and General of Invincible

-Wang Shouren (1472 — 1529), art name as Wang Yangming, courtesy name as Bo’an, was a remarkable philosopher of Neo Confucianism of the Ming Dynasty.
+Wang Shouren (1472 — 1529), art name Wang Yangming, courtesy name Bo’an, was a remarkable philosopher of Neo Confucianism of the Ming Dynasty.

-His ideology, the School of Mind, was an important subfield of Neo Confucianism, which mainly discussed about the relationships of inner knowledge and action, and of natural justice and human desires.
+His ideology, the School of Mind, was an essential subfield of Neo-Confucianism, which mainly discussed the relationships between inner knowledge and action and natural justice and human desires.

-Meanwhile, Wang Yangming was also an invincible general that defeated large scale rebellions, a great educator that influenced large numbers of students, a remarkable litterateur that left many masterpieces, as well as an accomplished calligrapher.
+Meanwhile, Wang Yangming was also an invincible general that defeated large-scale rebellions, a great educator that influenced many students, a remarkable litterateur that left many masterpieces, and an accomplished calligrapher.